Designing a Writing-Enhanced Course

 - How to create rubrics that enable students to grasp what you want them to do

-Brad Peters is Associate Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
+Brad Peters is Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
 He designed and directed the NIU Writing Center.
 He presents yearly workshops on using writing to think critically and has trained faculty in universities across the country.
-He teaches advanced writing courses where students get their work ready for conferences and into print.
+Dr. Peters teaches advanced writing courses where students get their work ready for conferences and into print.
 His research focuses on effective writing strategies and pedagogies.

 Please prepare written answers to the following questions and bring four copies to the workshop: